 You know by now that everything starts with the gut.
 So a healthy gut creates a ripple effect on other parts of your system.
 Fermentation of the soluble fiber in the gut produces a byproduct called short-chain fatty acids.
 These include butyrate, acetate, and propionate.
 According to some animal studies, butyrate decreases appetite, alleviates obesity, and may help the pancreatic beta cells to release insulin.
 In other studies, people with Type 2 diabetes have lower concentrations of butyrate-producing bacteria compared to those who don’t have the disease.

 Both butyrate and propionate suppress appetite by stimulating specific gut hormones.
-Acetate also helps decreases appetite.
+Acetate also helps decrease appetite.

 Dietary fiber also helps maintain the integrity of the gut lining, a mucus layer that keeps pathogens out.
 Reduced fiber can cause gut microbes to start consuming the gut lining, making the gut prone to pathogen invasion and inflammation.
 Early research supports that low-grade inflammation in the gut lining impairs insulin-receptor signaling causing insulin resistance as well (which can lead to weight gain, blood sugar imbalance or potentially diabetes).